TheMannu/Project-Microservices-on-Kubernetes-Cluster-via-Jenkins-CICD-Pipeline/README.md

      eksctl create cluster --name=EKS-1 --region=ap-south-1 --zones=ap-south-1a,ap-south-1b --without-nodegroup
      ```

 3. **Associate OIDC Provider:** → An OIDC provider (OpenID Connect provider) is like an identity verification service for applications.
+It ensures that people or systems accessing our application or cloud resources are who they claim to be.